djplaner/memex/journal/todays-note.md

 ## Work

 - **Check migration progress and starting moving**
-- Joined courses for T2
+- Joined courses for T2: 22 May no
   - Have they been created
   - Ask if staff want separate assignments for each course
+- Complete UAT testing for Collections
 - **Make sense of the following and integrate into Henry's ABC work**

 	Zalavra, E., Papanikolaou, K., Dimitriadis, Y., & Sgouropoulou, C. (2022).
 Representing learning designs in a design support tool. *Education and Information Technologies*. <https://doi.org/10.1007/s10639-022-11441-6>